 - Lime Juice

 This will be perfect to take to that next get-together where you are supposed to bring something.
-I guarantee that it will be a hit!
+Your guests will love it!

 I can’t think of any time when I have made this recipe where people didn’t ask for the recipe.
-I think it must be the combination of authentic flavors, choosing quality avocados, and making it with lots of love.
+It must be the combination of authentic flavors, choosing quality avocados, and making it with lots of love.

 How Do You Choose The Perfect Avocado For a Perfect Guac?